martinpaljak/ant-javacard/README.md

 # Building JavaCard applets with Apache Ant
  * Easy to us Ant task for building JavaCard CAP files in a declarative way
- * Do What I Mean - omitted parameters are automagically filled out
+ * [DWIM](http://en.wikipedia.org/wiki/DWIM) - Do What I Mean
- * Minimal dependencies, no extra or unrelated downloads
+ * Minimal (no) dependencies, no extra or unrelated downloads
+ * Almost everything integrates or works with Ant
   * Can be easily be integrated into continuous integration workflow

 ## Download
  * Head to [release area](https://github.com/martinpaljak/ant-jcpro/releases)